futoin/web/docs/asyncsteps/tests.md

 } );
 ```

-Writing for AsyncSteps is a bit different as we need to create "thread",
+Writing for AsyncSteps is a bit different as we need to create "thread" and
-execute it.
+`execute()` it.
 It is also desired to dump error code and error info from
 `state`, but not only provide pure exception to test runtime.

 Fortunately, FutoIn AsyncSteps provides a test case helper: